 - hiring specialised equipment for use at home

-- paying for your own nursing staff if you choose to stay at home and require 24-hour assistance
+- paying for your own nursing staff if you choose to stay at home and need 24-hour assistance

-- accessing respite services that charge a fee
+- using short-term care (respite services) that charge a fee

 - paying for complementary therapies, such as massage therapy and acupuncture.